liminalsunset/basic/README.md

     pip3 install python-decouple

+    You presently need to uninstall decouple (pip uninstall decouple for it to work, at least with the latest Djang and based on stack overflow, other versions)

     Is python-decouple not working?
 Tried fix to uninstall decouple, decouple isn't installed, and python-decouple is, but it's still saying can't import config, yes I checked the install too--I even tried to install based on requirements.txt and requirements are already satisfied.
 So...

     other fixes include: installing python-decouple outside of venv, also just restarting the terminal >.>